 The loan must be provided by an

-- capped at a maximum of $6,000 (being 4% of a loan maximum of $150,000)
+- Capped at a maximum of $6,000 (being 4 per cent of a loan maximum of $150,000)

 In cases where no capital repayments or minimal capital repayments are made from the third year onwards a 'notional' deduction of 1/10th of the original loan principal will be deducted for each year for which the subsidy is available.

-WANDRRA will fund the interest rate subsidy, annually in advance, based upon the satisfactory submission of a claim form after the anniversary date of the loan commencement.
-The claim form must be supported by documented evidence of the loan balance at this time.
-Documented evidence can be a copy of the relevant loan account
+DRFAWA will fund the interest rate subsidy, annually in advance, based upon the satisfactory submission of a claim form after the anniversary date of the loan commencement.
+The claim form must be supported by evidence of the loan balance at this time.
+Evidence can be a copy of the relevant loan account

 To be eligible, a small business proprietor(s) must:

-- employ less than 20 full-time equivalent staff.
+- Employ less than 20 full-time equivalent staff